 - High risk behaviour, such as spending large amounts of money or substance abuse.

 - Eating or drinking very little.

 - Speaking very quickly.

 “The bluey greens of my eyes deepen when I'm swimming through episodes of mania.

 “At first it feels exciting talking fast in overlapping sentences to friends but when the television and radio start shouting at you, next thing friends are dropping you scared of the words you begin to utter.

 “Sexual energy is felt with every blink.
 Strangers become appealing and danger is not far.
-Men treat you like a puppet.

 “A shift happens and the perpetual euphoria explodes into screaming paranoia.
 The police become involved and they look at you like you are just a crazy girl who should be locked up, when really you have just lost your way but the tears can't talk.

 “I become stigmatised by friends telling me I’m weird and deluded, so they distance themselves from me, which makes me feel like I have a personality flaw, rather than an illness.
 Even close family have completely ignored me after being put in hospital, telling me it’s my fault.”